-As noted above, the responsibilities of the Payments System Board are set out in four acts: the Reserve Bank Act 1959; the Payment Systems (Regulation) Act 1998; the Payment Systems and Netting Act 1998; and the Corporations Act 2001.
-The Board is afforded substantial independence from the government in the way that it determines and implements the Bank's policies.
+As noted above, the responsibilities and powers of the Payments System Board are set out in four acts: the Reserve Bank Act 1959; the Payment Systems (Regulation) Act 1998; the Payment Systems and Netting Act 1998; and the Corporations Act 2001.
+The Board is afforded substantial independence from the Government in the way that it determines and implements the Bank's policies.
 However, as discussed in this chapter, there are a range of reporting obligations in addition to the Bank's own policies on transparency and communication that serve to ensure the accountability of the Board.

 This report represents the primary accountability vehicle with respect to the Bank's payments system responsibilities.
 The House of Representatives Economics Committee has, in its Standing Orders, an obligation to review the annual reports of both the Reserve Bank and the Payments System Board.
 The committee holds twice-yearly public hearings at which the Bank presents an opening statement on the economy, financial markets and other matters - including payments system matters - pertaining to the Bank's operations, and responds to questions from committee members.
 These hearings may include discussion of developments in the payments system and the Bank's payments system policy.
-The Bank periodically also makes submissions to parliamentary inquiries or other inquiries commissioned by the government.
-For example, in 2017/18 the Bank made submissions to the Productivity Commission's Inquiry into Competition in the Australian Financial System and the Government's Review into Open Banking in Australia.
+The Bank periodically also makes submissions to parliamentary inquiries or other inquiries commissioned by the Government.